-Both advanced scans and technical alerts use a special language (which we call scan syntax) to communicate with the Scan Engine.
-It takes some time to master, but provides a great deal of flexibility.
+Both advanced scans and technical alerts use a special language (which we refer to as “scan syntax”) to communicate with the Scan Engine.
+Though the language takes some time to master, it provides a great deal of flexibility that will prove invaluable in creating scans that cater to your needs.
 In this article, we'll equip you with the basic building blocks you need to write effective scans.

-A scan is a series of tests that are performed by the Scan Engine, to see which stocks meet all your technical requirements.
-Stocks that pass the first test (meet the first technical requirement) move on to the second test.
-When all of the tests in your scan have been conducted, the stocks that have passed all the tests are determined to meet your technical requirements and are included in your scan results.
+A scan is a series of tests that are performed by the Scan Engine to see which securities meet all your technical requirements.
+Securities that meet your first requirement are passed along to see if they meet your second requirement, etc. until the last of the tests has been conducted.
+Those securities that passed all the tests are thus determined to meet all your technical requirements and are subsequently included in your scan results.

-Scans are divided into scan clauses, and each clause gives the Scan Engine instructions about how to test for a particular technical requirement.
+Scans are divided into scan clauses, each of which gives the Scan Engine instructions about how to test for a particular technical requirement.

-A clause has two expressions that are compared with each other using a comparison operator.
+An individual clause has two expressions, which are compared to each other using a comparison operator.
 The clause is enclosed in square brackets.
-Here's a very simple example of a clause:
+Below is a very simple example of a clause:

 [close > 5]

-The two expressions in this clause are “close” (the closing value of the stock), and the value “5”.
-The comparison operator is the “greater than” symbol.
-So, this clause is testing to see if the closing value of each stock is more than $5.
+The two expressions in this clause are “close” (the closing value of the stock) and “5” (a static value).
+The comparison operator is the “greater than” symbol (”>”).
+What that means is that this clause is testing to see if the closing value of each stock is more than $5.

-If the statement is true for a stock, then that stock passes the test.
-So, all stocks with a closing value of more than $5 would be passed through to the next test.
-All stocks with a closing value less than or equal to $5 would be excluded from the scan results.
+If the statement indicated by the clause is true for a stock, said stock passes the test.
+In this case, all stocks with a closing value of more than $5 would be passed through to the next test, while all those with a closing value less than or equal to $5 would be excluded from the scan results.